ktorio/ktor-documentation/topics/creating_interactive_website.md

     }
 }
 ```
-In the configuration block for the `FreeMarker` feature, we're passing two parameters:
+In the configuration block for the `FreeMarker` plugin, we're passing two parameters:

 - The `templateLoader` setting tells our application that FreeMarker templates will be located in the `templates` directory inside our application `resources`:
   ![Template](templates_location.png){width="566"}